evanx/redishub-legacy/README.md

 ##### Why does the site redirect to this Github page?

-Currently all HTTP requests are redirected, and some HTTPS URLs, e.g. the home page and `/about.`
+Currently all HTTP requests are redirected, and also the home page and `/about.`

-I wanted to focus on client cert auth first, so no login/signup facility yet.
+Incidently, I wanted to focus on client cert auth first, rather so no webpage for login/signup yet.

 Having said that, you can:
-- signup via Telegram.org to `@redishub_bot`
+- signup via Telegram.org chat to `@redishub_bot`
 - login your web browser using your self-signed client cert